 So you’re moving to France!
 You have a job offer/work contract with a residence visa.
 Now it’s important to make the relocation to France as smooth as possible, that’s why Atlas is the perfect partner for your relocation.

-In addition to moving to France, you will also have to start looking at everything France has to offer.
-Why else is moving to France right for you?
+In addition to moving, you will also have to start looking at everything France has to offer.
+Why else is living in France right for you?
 How do you live the French life?